liux0616/pdsnd_github/README.md

 ### Explore US Bikeshare Data

 ### Description
 In this project, Python is used to explore data related to bike share systems for three major cities in the United States -- Chicago, New York City, and Washington.
 The code will import the data and answer interesting questions about it by computing descriptive statistics.
-The code will take in raw input to create an interactive experience in the terminal to present these statistics
+The code will also take in raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
 bikeshare_2.py